-The CIUSSS de l’Estrie – CHUS and the BMP Foundation have jointly targeted three renovation projects in crucial sectors of the hospital for which the Foundation will assume 4.5 million dollars, representing 75% of the total costs.
+The CIUSSS de l’Estrie – CHUS and the BMP Foundation have jointly targeted three major redevelopment projects in critical areas of the BMP Hospital for which the Foundation has committed $4.5 million, or 75% of the total cost of the work.

-Areas that are better adapted, increased comfort and greater accessibility will be among the many advantages that patients and their families will be able to enjoy in the completely refurbished premises of three care sectors at the Brome-Missisquoi-Perkins Hospital.
+Better adapted spaces, increased comfort and greater accessibility will be among the many benefits that patients and their loved ones will enjoy in the completely redeveloped premises in three care sectors at the Brome-Missisquoi-Perkins Hospital.

-The total budget for all the work amounts to 6 million dollars, of which 4.5 million will be assumed by the BMP Foundation, an indispensable partner in these large-scale projects.
+The total cost of the project is $6 million, of which $4.5 million will be provided by the BMP Foundation, an indispensable partner in these major projects.

-Amount invested by the BMP Foundation: $1.7 Million
+Amount invested by the BMP Foundation: $1 million.